notuni109/neocortexapi/Project12_HTMCLAVideoLearning/HTMVideoLearning/README.md

 - [**NFrame**](https://github.com/ddobric/neocortexapi/blob/SequenceLearning_ToanTruong/Project12_HTMCLAVideoLearning/HTMVideoLearning/VideoLibrary/NFrame.cs):
 represent a frame, has converted bitarray from the frame pixel reading.
-Can convert a bit array to Bitmap.
+Can convert a bit array to Bitmap (a type of Image).
 Also includes Framkey parameters, which is used to index the frame and learning with [HTMClassifier](https://github.com/ddobric/neocortexapi/blob/master/source/NeoCortexApi/Classifiers/HtmClassifier.cs).
 **Framkey = (label)\_(VideoName)\_(index)**  e.g. circle_vd1_03
 The current color encoding of each frame when reading videos [includes 3 mode](https://github.com/ddobric/neocortexapi/blob/027ead7a860f1ae115c56583035fc8fe21b97c83/Project12_HTMCLAVideoLearning/HTMVideoLearning/VideoLibrary/NFrame.cs#L12):